If you have an accident at work because your employer did not keep you safe, you can make a claim for personal injury compensation.

 At Co-op Legal Services, our Personal Injury Lawyers know how important it is for you to have clear legal advice without the jargon.
 We offer free legal advice about work accidents and industrial illness so you can make informed decisions about making a work accident claim.

-Call our Personal Injury Lawyers on 0330 606 9587 or contact us online and we will help you.
+For free legal advice call our Personal Injury Claims Lawyers on 0330 606 9587 or contact us online and we will call you.